-If you are visiting the Harz National park from the Saxony-Anhalt side, I can’t recommend enough the historical town of Quedlinburg.
-It is a UNESCO World Heritage site, and it is the perfect home base for the duration of your time in the Harz mountains.
+If you are visiting the park from the Saxony-Anhalt side, I can’t recommend enough the historical town of Quedlinburg.
+It is a UNESCO World Heritage site, and it is the perfect home base for the duration of your time in the Harz area.
 But, if you’re coming from the Lower Saxony side, you could make Clausthal-Zellerfeld your base.
 From there you can explore the area.
 Either way, you’ll find plenty of things to do.
-But if you need a little inspiration to get you started planning what to do during a weekend in Harz, keep on reading.
+But if you need a little inspiration to get you started planning what to do during a weekend in the Harz, keep on reading.

 British writer Simon Winder described Quedlinburg as a “daft little Harz Mountain town” and said that its sheer beauty was never far from his mind.
 He misses its “rambling street pattern, the beauty of the countless, red-roofed half-timbered houses and, of course, the ‘pocket Schloss’ perched on its hill with a beautiful Romanesque abbey.”